 How does it work?

 Extracorporeal Shock Wave Therapy (EWST) works by passing shock waves, an intense but short energy wave that travels faster than the speed of sounds into the tissues.
 Originally used to treat kidney stones in the 1970’s known as lithotripsy, using acoustic shock waves to break up the stones without the need for surgery.
 Clinicians soon discovered that whilst patients were being treated for kidney stones they reported that other non-related medical conditions either improved or had disappeared entirely.
 This, in turn, leads to the discovery that shockwaves had a healing impact on pain and chronic conditions in the musculoskeletal system.
-Devices were then developed to treat a range of tissue injury on all different parts of the body.
-Today Shockwave therapy is widely used to treat all kinds of indications from soft tissue injuries (tendinopathies) in humans and horses to diabetic foot ulcers to erectile dysfunction and even cellulite.
+Devices were then developed to treat a range of tissue injury on different parts of the body.
+Today Shockwave therapy is widely used to treat all kinds of indications from soft tissue injuries (tendinopathies) to diabetic foot ulcers to erectile dysfunction and even cellulite.

 Shockwave treatment initiates a proflamatory response in the tissue where the shockwaves have been applied.
 The body responds by increasing the blood circulation and metabolism in the impact area which in turn accelerates the body’s own healing processes.